pitest/pitest-junit5-plugin/README.md

 # JUnit 5 Plugin

-Adds support to pitest for JUnit 5 and the Juniper api.
+Adds support to pitest for JUnit 5 and the Jupiter api.

+## Versions

+0.3 requires pitest 1.30 or above
+0.2 requires pitest 1.2.5

 ## Usage

-The plugin requires pitest 1.2.5 or later.
-It has been built against JUnit 5.0.2 - you may encounter issues if you use it with a different version.
+The plugin has been built against JUnit 5.0.2 - you may encounter issues if you use it with a different version.

 To activate the plugin it must be placed on the classpath of the pitest tool (**not** on the classpath of the project being mutated).